Jetmate/hackclub/workshops/pico-8/README.md

 # Pico-8 Action Game

-## Why Pico?
+## Why Pico-8?
-I consider Pico to be *the best* way to introduce newcomers to coding because of just how fun it is to code in it.
-Unlike traditional game engines, Pico manages to preserve a traditional coding feel while also streamlining the whole game development process: you still write legitimate Lua code and implement all game systems (like animation, physics, and scenes) yourself.
+I consider Pico-8 to be *the best* way to introduce newcomers to coding because of just how fun it is to code in it.
+Unlike traditional game engines, Pico-8 manages to preserve a traditional coding feel while also streamlining the whole game development process: you still write legitimate Lua code and implement all game systems (like animation, physics, and scenes) yourself.
 This is good in the long run because that means that beginners get to actually code their games from scratch, rather than gluing together a bunch of pre-made elements.
-At the same time, however, Pico makes implement graphics, tilemaps, and even music a breeze by including all of those tools into the same package.
+At the same time, however, Pico-8 makes implement graphics, tilemaps, and even music a breeze by including all of those tools into the same package.
 This means that there's no more need in teaching beginners multiple pieces of software and how to make them work together, as everything is already there: for example, displaying a sprite from a spritesheet is as simple as `spr(0)`!

 ## Setup
 This workshop requires a copy of [Pico-8](https://www.lexaloffle.com/pico-8.php), which unfortunately costs $15.
-The good news is that Pico is DRM-free, which means that you can share one license with your whole club.
+The good news is that Pico-8 is DRM-free, which means that you can share one license with your whole club.

 It is also strongly recommended that you download this wonderful cheatsheet:

 ![](assets/cheatsheet.png)

-One common practice is to fullscreen it behind Pico, like so:
+One common practice is to fullscreen it behind Pico-8, like so:

 ![](assets/pico_with_cheatsheet.png)

 ## Let's start!
 Tired of complex workflows and high-definition graphics?
 Well, the Pico-8 fantasy console is here to help.
 Through the course of this workshop you will make [this](demos/final.html) action game.
-Along the way you'll learn how to use the Pico console along with the basics of Lua scripting.
+Along the way you'll learn how to use the Pico-8 console along with the basics of Lua scripting.

 <iframe src="demos/final.html" width="100%" height="700px">
   <image src="assets/final.gif">
 </iframe>

-A couple of basic pieces of information about Pico: there are three modes.
+A couple of basic pieces of information about Pico-8: there are three modes.

  * The console mode